-To demonstrate the advantage of applying this transfer learning strategy for building the structure-property model, we also conduct another training process with exactly the same network architecture but initializing all weights randomly (instead of using pre-trained weights) as a control group.
+To demonstrate the advantage of applying this transfer learning strategy for building the structure-property model, we also conduct another training process with exactly the same network architecture but initializing all weights randomly (instead of using pretrained weights) as a control group.
 This control group is named "training from scratch" in the remainder of this section.
-We compute the mean-squared-errors (MSE) and the mean-absolute-errors (MAE) on the 50 reserved testing data with 30 repetitive trials, as shown in Fig. 10 and Fig. 11.
-From these results, it is found that, compared to training from scratch, transfer learning strategy can facilitate the development of structureproperty predictive model by improving its accuracy and stability.
+We compute the mean-squared-errors and the mean-absoluteerrors (MAE) on the 50 reserved testing data with 30 repetitive trials.
+Since both error metrics measure the same fundamental error phenomena, we only show the result of MAE comparison in Fig. 10.
+From the results, it is found that, compared to training from scratch, transfer learning strategy can facilitate the development of structure-property predictive model by improving its accuracy and stability.
 This finding is consistent with our intuition that prior knowledge learned by the discriminator network could help in building a more accurate predictive model.